-One addition I made was to add helpful symbols in the upper-right corner of each box.
-These symbols designate which pressure release method to use after cooking for each item.
+The symbol in the upper-right corner of each box tells you which pressure release method to use after cooking that item:

-The steam symbol indicates you should use the Natural Release method.
-After cooking, leave the pot alone to allow the pressure to escape naturally, until the valve drops and the lid unlocks.
+- Steam: Use the Natural Release method by simply allowing the pressure to escape naturally, until the valve drops and the lid unlocks.

-The number 10 symbol indicates that you should use a combination of both pressure release methods.
-Just allow the pressure to release naturally for 10 minutes, and then turn the pressure release handle to release the remaining pressure in the pot.
+- No. 10: Use a combination of both pressure release methods by allowing the pressure to release naturally for 10 minutes, then turning the pressure release handle to release any remaining pressure in the pot.

 2. Sauté Designation

-The “Sauté” function on your Instant Pot is really useful, and it’s an easy way to add a deeper, more savory flavor to meat!
-Just add some oil to the pot, sear your meat on all sides, then add your liquid and cook with the “Pressure Cook” or “Manual” functions.
+The “Sauté” function provides an easy, no-fuss way to add a deeper and more savory flavor to your food (especially meats!)
+Just add some oil to the pot, sear your meat on all sides until it’s nice and brown, then hit Cancel and proceed with your desired cooking method.

 3. Cooking From Frozen

-In this version of my cheat sheet, I added a note about how to adjust your cook time when cooking from frozen.
-A good rule of thumb is to add 1-3 minutes to your cook time if you’re using frozen food instead of thawing first.
-When using frozen food, your Instant Pot will take longer to come to pressure, which is why you won’t need to add very much additional cooking time.
+In the upper right corner of the cheat sheet, you’ll find a note about how to adjust your cooking time for frozen foods.
+A good rule of thumb is to add 1-3 minutes to your cook time if you’re cooking from frozen rather than thawing it first.

 Add 1 minute to your cook time if you’re cooking a relatively small amount of frozen food, like a couple of chicken breasts.
 Add 2 minutes if you’re cooking a moderate amount of food, like a roast, and add 3 minutes for large quantities of food.